anuragShingare30/NextJs_Guide/Nextjs.md

 #### LARGE LANGUAGE MODEL (LLMS).

-- LLM are also a subset of Deep learning.
+- LLM are the subset of Deep learning.

 - An LLM is a type of artificial intelligence (AI) that can generate human-quality text.
 - LLMs are trained on massive datasets of text and code, and they can be used for many tasks, such as writing, translating, and coding.